CTMQ

 I’m not struggling here just because the well maintained Center Schoolhouse was fairly empty, but also because the Durham Historical Society, surely comprised of lovely people who devote many volunteer hours to the vast and storied history of Durham, doesn’t really give me much to work with online.

 I mean, I can fill space by telling you that… settled in 1699, Durham was named in May of 1708 and incorporated as a town in October that same year.
 Originally called Coginchaug, the Native American word for “long swamp,” the area was frequented by the Mattabesset, an Algonquin people.
 From its earliest history as a settlement, Durham was largely a farming community.
-Every year since 1916, Durham has displayed its agricultural roots at the Durham Fair, the largest volunteer-managed fair in the United States.
+Every year since 1916, Durham has displayed its agricultural roots at the Durham Fair, at one time the largest volunteer-managed fair in the United States.

 And a year after my visit, the museum featured an exhibit of items newly donated by the family of Helen Czaja Calamari and Louis Calamari.
 Helen was the first woman from Durham to enlist during WWII.
 The collection includes photographs, uniforms, and personal items from Helen’s time in the Women’s Army Corps, along with some items and a uniform from her husband’s time in the Navy during WWII.